Yvonne Chaka Chaka: Life and career

 "It is what we make of what we have, not what we are given, that separates one person from another.
 Yvonne, you are a testament to my belief.
 Your generosity has benefited untold numbers of families and orphans facing the challenges of AIDS, terminal illness, abuse, poverty and illiteracy."

 Chaka Chaka has four sons with her husband Tiny Mhinga.
 She has a degree and diploma from the University of South Africa, one in adult education, and another in local government, management and administration.
 She also studied speech and drama at Trinity College, London, she graduated with a bachelor's degree in 1997.

 Entrepreneurship

 Chaka Chaka has her own music label and production company, as well as a limousine company with her husband, Dr Mandlalele (Tiny) Mhinga.
+In the early 2020s, she launched a range of beauty products called Princess of Africa.

 Advocacy and humanitarianism

 Chaka Chaka is a champion for the Global Fund to Fight AIDS, TB and Malaria, the United Nations MDG Envoy for Africa, and the Goodwill Ambassador for the Roll Back Malaria Partnership.
 Chaka Chaka is also a board member of Information Technology Companies, Human Resource Development and Sandown Motors.
 She became the face of First National Bank (FNB) in 2001 and in 2006, she founded her own charity called The Princess of Africa Foundation.

 The Princess of Africa Foundation is a partner of the ACTION global health advocacy partnership.
 In 2012, she was the first African woman to receive the World Economic Forum's Crystal Award.
 Recently, the launch of her documentary film, A Motherland Tour – A Journey of African Women, filmed over five years of travels around Africa, took her on a world tour to promote the grassroots successes of those engaged in the battle against HIV/AIDS, TB and malaria, supported by the Global Fund.

 Chaka Chaka also serves as Ambassador for Nelson Mandela's 46664 Campaign which raises global awareness of HIV/AIDS.
 She has also been ambassador to the University of South Africa (UNISA), City of Johannesburg Tourism, and South Africa's Mpumalanga Province Tourism.
 Chaka Chaka has taught literacy in South Africa's townships, promoted the rights of women and works to protect children everywhere.
 She is a Trustee of Tomorrow Trust, which educates orphans and vulnerable children.

 She served as an Honorary Colonel in the South African Air Force.

 In 2015 she signed an open letter which the ONE Campaign had been collecting signatures for; the letter was addressed to Angela Merkel and Nkosazana Dlamini-Zuma, urging them to focus on women as they serve as the head of the G7 in Germany and the AU in South Africa respectively, which will start to set the priorities in development funding before a main UN summit in September 2015 that will establish new development goals for the generation.

 She is part of the Ashinaga Kenjin-Tatsujin International Advisory Council, supporting orphaned students across Africa to access quality tertiary education.